Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Introduction

-Feature Imitating Networks (FIN) refers to a recently developed deep learning paradigm that solves the aforementioned challenges of standard deep learning in data-scarce environments \cite{saba2022feature}.
-A FIN is a small network pre-trained to simulate one or more closed-form statistical features which are thought to be relevant for a given task; for example, Site Zone Uniformity is a Radiomics feature \cite{lambin2012radiomics} that is used to measure the variability of size zone volumes in a radiological image.
-FINs can be trained to emulate one-or-more features, and may then be integrated within a larger, more complex network architecture that obtains the power of the feature, without the strict limitations that would result from including the feature as an input to the model directly.
-That is, as part of network fine-tuning, the representation captured by the FIN evolves from the static feature representation it was first trained to emulate into an instantiation that is most effective for the task at hand; For instance, a FIN that is designed to emulate Shannon’s entropy, may evolve into a Tsalis entropy representation during fine-tuning.
+Feature Imitating Networks (FIN) refers to a recently developed Deep Learning paradigm that solves the aforementioned challenges of standard Deep Learning in data-scarce environments \cite{saba2022feature}.
+A FIN is a neural network pre-trained to approximate one or more closed-form statistical features that are thought to be relevant for a given task.
+For example, assume that the heterogeneity of image texture is useful for a task; A FIN might be pre-trained to approximate Shannon's entropy.
+After being trained, the FINs would be integrated within a larger, more complex network architecture that inherits the feature representation of Entropy (See Figure \ref{fig:modelfin}).
+This integration bypasses the need to learn the feature from (large) data and also overcomes the representational rigidity that would result from including the closed-form feature as an input to the model, directly.
+That is, as part of network fine-tuning, the representation captured by the FIN evolves from the static feature representation it was first trained to emulate into a specific instantiation of that feature that is most effective for the task at hand; for example, a FIN that is designed to emulate Shannon’s entropy may evolve into a Tsalis entropy representation during the fine-tuning process.